Change Hard Disk Idle Timeout in Windows 11

-This article describes the steps to change hard disk idle timeout in Windows 11.
+This article describes how to change hard disk idle timeout in Windows 11.

 Windows has a setting that automatically turns off the hard disk after a certain period of inactivity.
 This setting is helpful when you want to save energy and extend your device’s battery life.